pixelmocha/Virbella/README.md

 ### How much time did you spend on your implementation?

-A total of about 5 hours
+A total of about 5 hours split up over 2 days

 ### What was most challenging for you?